Manchester Bolton & Bury Reservoir

-Manchester Bolton & Bury Canal Reservoir, commonly called Elton Reservoir, is located near the A58 Bolton Road in Greater Manchester, about 3 km (1.8 mi) south west of the town of Bury, Greater Manchester.
+Manchester, Bolton and Bury Canal Reservoir, commonly called Elton Reservoir, is located near the A58 Bolton Road in Greater Manchester, about 3 km (1.8 mi) south west of the town of Bury, Greater Manchester.
 Constructed between 1802 and 1808 at the height of the canal era, and later enlarged, it continues to supply water to the canal, and remains a legacy of the industrial era and a major leisure facility for residents of Bury, Bolton and North Manchester.

 Description

 The reservoir covers 226,000 sq m (56 acres) and contains some 1 million cubic metres (220 million imperial gallons).
 It is an important area for both resident and migrating water fowl, attracting many species throughout the year.

 History

 The aqueduct at Burrs Country Park, used to feed water to the reservoir.

 It was originally conceived that Manchester, Bolton and Bury Canal would be supplied with water chiefly from the River Irwell at a point just above the Bury Bridge Weir.
 Mill owners would though have prior rights of supply, meaning water could be drawn into the canal only when the river ran above a certain level.

-The Canal Act was passed in May 1791 and construction of the canal began almost straight away.
-At the same time, the Company began exploring opportunities to extend their navigation in a manner reminiscent of proposals made as early as 1766, to connect the ports of Hull and Liverpool and their river navigations, by way of an inland canal from Sowerby Bridge to Manchester.
-Although nothing came of surveys taken then by James Brindley, between 1791 and 1794 particularly, Proprietors of the Manchester, Bolton and Bury Canal announced intentions to extend similarly to or toward Sowerby Bridge, and toward Blackrod or Wigan in the west where they might junction with the emergent Leeds and Liverpool Canal.
-In 1794, the MBB Canal Company took the bold decision to re-engineer their narrow canal to a broad canal and committed an additional £11,000 for that purpose.
+The Manchester, Bolton and Bury Canal Act 1791 (31 Geo.
+3. c.
+68) was passed in May 1791 and construction of the canal began almost straight away.
+At the same time, the company began exploring opportunities to extend their navigation in a manner reminiscent of proposals made as early as 1766, to connect the ports of Hull and Liverpool and their river navigations, by way of an inland canal from Sowerby Bridge to Manchester.
+Although nothing came of surveys taken then by James Brindley, between 1791 and 1794 particularly, the Proprietors of the Manchester, Bolton and Bury Canal announced intentions to extend similarly to or toward Sowerby Bridge, and toward Blackrod or Wigan in the west where they might junction with the emergent Leeds and Liverpool Canal.
+In 1794, the Manchester, Bolton and Bury Canal Company took the bold decision to re-engineer their narrow canal to a broad canal and committed an additional £11,000 for that purpose.
 This was in anticipation of making a junction in the west with the Leeds and Liverpool Canal, which was itself being made a broad canal.
-Perhaps more significantly, the Company would have to increase their draw on river waters to fill their enlarged canal.
+Perhaps more significantly, the company would have to increase their draw on river waters to fill their enlarged canal.

 It is essential to understand that in the end, no such extensions were ever made, either to the east or west from their canal termini in Bury and Bolton respectively.
 Proprietors of the Manchester, Bolton and Bury Canal were though, still left to handle both the bill for having re-engineered their canal, and make arrangements to ensure it could be kept in water.